DBS Indonesia deal may dodge new bank ownership rules

-SINGAPORE/JAKARTA (Reuters) - The gloom surrounding DBS Group’s (DBSM.SI) $7.2 billion bid for Indonesia’s Bank Danamon is giving way to renewed optimism, with signals from the central bank in Jakarta on Tuesday suggesting the Singapore lender’s takeover may just scrape through.
+SINGAPORE/JAKARTA, June 26 (Reuters) - The gloom surrounding DBS Group’s $7.2 billion bid for Indonesia’s Bank Danamon is giving way to renewed optimism, with signals from the central bank in Jakarta on Tuesday suggesting the Singapore lender’s takeover may just scrape through.

 Southeast Asia’s biggest banking takeover bid was thrown into limbo in April, when Bank Indonesia (BI) announced it would not approve the deal to buy its sixth-biggest lender until it had published new regulations to cap ownership stakes in banks.